concentricbyginkgo/measles_forecasting/README.md

 ### Forward projection application

 Once a parameter set is chosen for each country, the forward projection approach will run N number of projection steps past the last observed data present, with the default being 9 months.
-The [RunAlphaModel.ipynb](alpha_model/RunAlphaModel.ipynb) notebook is used for projection.
+The [RunAlphaModels.ipynb](alpha_model/RunAlphaModels.ipynb) notebook is used for projection.
 Projections require `input/alpha_model_by_country.csv`, which specifies the parameter set for each country being projected.

+No summary statistics will be output for future projection runs since there will be no observed data to calculate them against.
+Model projects will be written to `output/tables` in the convention `<ROW_ID>_<country ISO3>_Projection.csv.`